AbduEhab/Autonomous-Car-ROS-Gazebo/README.md

 # Overview

 A project made in ROS to simulate an `Autonomous` car to navigate through waypoints and through lanes.
+The final project relies on feedback from the motors to track the position of the car and provide a control input accordingly.

 # Contributers